osen/stent/README.md

     free(someStruct);     // Standard C
     release(someStruct);  // Using Stent

-Note that when using Stent, any time you subsequently dereference the pointer using _(...), it will return NULL since the memory pointed to is no longer valid.
-This means that without checking, the program will reliably crash.
+**Note:** When using Stent, any time you subsequently dereference the pointer using `_(ptr)`, it will abort since the memory pointed to is no longer valid.
+This means that without checking, the program will reliably crash in the debug build.

 Forward declaring a structure: